oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/svd/README.md

 ```

 #### U Matrix
 The left singular vector (the U matrix) cannot be directly constructed with eigen values and eigen vectors of the input covariance.
-However, since we have now computed the U and S matrix, and know the original input A matrix, we can calculate U matrix using the original SVD relationship:
+However, since we have now computed the U and S matrix, and knowing the original input A matrix, we can calculate U matrix using the original SVD relationship:
 ```math
 A = USV^T
 ```